EGI-Federation/documentation/content/en/internal/configuration-database/downtimes/_index.md

 Limitation rules to downtime extensions are enforced as follows:

-- Scheduled downtimes due to start in 24 hours cannot be edited in any way, but can be deleted.
+- Scheduled downtimes due to start in 24 hours cannot be edited in any way, nor deleted.
 - Other downtimes that have not yet started can be edit and deleted.
   - They can be shortened or moved, i.e. They can be edited such that:
     - Both start and end time are still in the future